Advantages of Broadband Metalenses for Generalizable Image Classification: Supplementary Material

-Figure \ref{fig:Exp_setup} illustrates the experimental setup used to measure the point spread functions (PSFs) of the two lenses.
-Single-wavelength laser sources (red, green, and blue) from Thorlabs are used individually as illumination.
-After passing through a 25 µm pinhole, the beams become approximately collimated, as the distance between the aperture and the meta-optics is sufficiently large.
-The PSFs are then captured at the image plane using a ZWO ASI 678 MC camera.
+Figure~\ref{fig:Exp_setup} illustrates the experimental setup used to measure the point spread functions (PSFs) of the two metalenses.
+Single-wavelength laser sources (red, green, and blue; Thorlabs) were used sequentially for illumination.
+The beams were spatially filtered using a 25$\mu$m pinhole (Thorlabs) and propagated over a distance of approximately 1m to approximate collimated illumination at the meta-optics.
+The resulting PSFs were recorded at the focal plane using a ZWO ASI678MC camera with a pixel size of 2$\mu$m.

-During the ImageNet30 data acquisition process, a DELL monitor was placed at the original pupil position to display the target images.
-Using an automated capture pipeline, we collected approximately 36 000 encoded images for both the hyperboloid and end-to-end lenses, without applying any color rebalancing.
-The exposure time was dynamically adjusted to prevent saturation.